-During the last four weeks, changes in equatorial SST anomalies were positive in the western Pacific and portions of the east-central Pacific and negative in some regions of the eastern Pacific.
+During the last four weeks, changes in equatorial SST anomalies were negative across most of the eastern half of the Pacific.

 Upper-Ocean Conditions in the Equatorial Pacific

 The basin-wide equatorial upper ocean (0-300 m) heat content is greatest prior to and during the early stages of a Pacific warm (El Niño) episode (compare top 2 panels), and least prior to and during the early stages of a cold (La Niña) episode.